 Enjoy a felucca ride

-Go up the Cairo Tower during sunset
+Ascend the Cairo Tower during sunset

-Visit the Egyptian Museum after rush hours
+Visit the Egyptian Museum after peak hours

 Avoid Khan Al-Khalili Bazaar during the weekend